Christopher Sullivan (soccer, born 1965): Post-playing career

 Since retiring from playing, Sullivan is now a soccer trainer but is probably more recognized for his soccer analyst work on television.
 He started as a sideline reporter for Fox Sports Bay Area covering the San Jose Earthquakes.
 He gained national exposure as a soccer analyst on Fox Soccer Channel's now defunct MLS Wrap.
 Sullivan's technical and tactical insight into the game, his encyclopedia-like recall of soccer history and his passionate delivery soon earned him a more permanent and prominent spot in the Fox Soccer Channel lineup.

 He has served as the color commentator or analyst on countless Major League Soccer games as well as on the pre and post game shows for Fox Soccer Channel's Soccer Night in America featuring the Major League Soccer game of the week.
 Sullivan has worked virtually every level of game broadcast on Fox Soccer Channel in recent history including the FIFA Club World Cup, UEFA Champions League, UEFA Europa League, UEFA Super Cup, CONCACAF Champions League, United States Men's National Team games as well as Fox Soccer Channel's 2006 and 2010 FIFA World Cup previews.
 Sullivan has been an analyst for the last four World Cups.
 In 2014 Sullivan was the lead analyst for Yahoo Sports in Brazil and appeared on beIN Sports nightly shows from Rio de Janeiro.
 He covered the 2015 Copa America Chile and the 2016 Copa America Centenario in the U.S. for beIN Sports and worked as an in studio analyst for beIN Sports for both the 2017 Confederations Cup and 2018 FIFA World Cup Russia.

-This year Sullivan will be covering his 5th World Cup in November 2022 in Doha, Qatar for beIN Sports.
+In 2022, Sullivan covered his 5th World Cup in Doha, Qatar for beIN Sports.